Understanding the Remortgage Process: How Does a Remortgage Work?

 Early repayment charges are fees you might face if you remortgage before your current mortgage term ends.
 These charges exist because lenders lose profit when loans are paid off early.

 Understanding these costs is crucial as it affects the overall savings from remortgaging.
-We advise clients to work out how much they will save with a new mortgage versus the costs involved in leaving their own current mortgage deal for one.
+We advise clients to work out how much they will save with a new mortgage versus the costs involved in leaving their current mortgage deal.

 What Legal Work is Required?